Skip to content

 Lisfranc fracture

-Lisfranc fractures occur due to axial loading with forced plantar flexion (commonly seen in bicycle or horseback riders where a foot gets caught in a pedal or stirrup) or with a crush injury.
+Lisfranc fractures occur due to axial loading, forced plantar flexion (commonly seen in bicycle or horseback riders, where a foot gets caught in a pedal or stirrup), or a crush injury.

 Clinical examination